 Getting back from a couple of nights in vang Vieng, it was time to get into the nitty and gritty of what I was doing in Laos.
 Teaching English.
-To be honest I expected to get into the Volunteering a lot earlier than expected, not to say that culture week in week one was not an educating and an enjoyable experience, it was.
-I just expected to be teaching English to the locals a tad earlier into the program.
+To be honest I expected to get into the Volunteering a lot earlier than expected, not to say that culture week in week one was not an educating and an enjoyable experience, I was just expecting to be teaching English to the locals a tad earlier into the program.

 The days from Monday through to Friday, were pretty much similar, the old Groundhog Day you could say.
 Wake up, have breakfast, teach the monks for a couple of hours, a three-hour lunch, teaching kids in the afternoon, followed by a little volleyball, dinner and downtime in the evening.